 Let’s take a look and some of Italy’s best white wine varietals.

 Traminer is the name of a family of grape variants that includes the famous German wine Gewurtzraminer.
 It’s one of the main components of many Austrian wines and thus grows best in the northern reaches of Italy.
 As a wine these grapes provide a high sugar content and extreme aromatics, and flavors like lemon, raisin, and rose can be very pronounced.
-We love Traminer varietals as dessert wines due to their intense sweetness.
+We love this unique grape that gives great aromatic qualities to our Polvaro Oro.

 Did you know that Italy makes Chardonnay?
 And delicious Chardonnay, at that!
 Typically associated with California wine, Chardonnay is produced in the mountains of far northern Italy which gives the Italian version a lighter, crisper taste than their more-buttery American counterparts.
-Italian Chardonnay is typically not stored or aged in oak barrels, giving it a fruiter finish, ensuring it pairs nicely with rich lobster or pasta with cream sauce.
+Italian Chardonnay is typically aged only in small percentages in oak barriques to give the wine longevity but a fresh and fruity finish.
+This style of Chardonnay pairs nicely with rich lobster or pasta with cream sauce.

 Known worldwide for its sweetness, Italian Moscato wine has become a very popular hot-weather aperitif, although it works well as a dessert wine, too.
 My girlfriends can’t seem to throw a party without it!
-Moscato has a slight fizziness – referred to as “semi-sparkling – and lots of fruity flavors such as nectarine and peach.
-It is made from the Muscat grape which grows well in Italy’s Piedmont region.
+Moscato has a slight fizziness – referred to as “semi-sparkling” – and lots of fruity flavors such as nectarine and peach.
+It is made from the Muscat grape which grows well in Italy’s Piedmont and North West regions of Italy.
 It’s a great pair for dessert, but we suggest actually serving it with spicy food – the sweetness of the wine will add balance!

 Sparkling Prosecco is Italy’s (delicious!) answer to champagne.
-Unlike champagne, it’s aged in stainless steel tanks which helps make it a very affordable alternative.
-It’s typically made from Glera grapes, but other varieties are often mixed in to give it flavors of apricot, peach, and pear.
+Unlike champagne, it’s aged in stainless steel tanks which give this wine great freshness and fruit rather than a yeasty less fruity taste.
+It’s made from Glera grapes.
 My favorite way to enjoy prosecco is mixed with peach puree (called a “Bellini”) but it’s also excellent as a pre-dinner drink or as something special to serve for a momentous occasion.

 There are, of course, several other notable Italian white varietals to try such as Asti, Gavi, Soave, Lison Classico D.O.C.G, Verdiccio, Frascati, and Arneis.
 The moral of the story is, Italy is a fantastic white wine corner of the world!
 Thankfully, you don’t have to travel here to sample a bottle of our loveliest white wine blends…but as someone who lives la vita bella here in Italia myself, I suggest you should!